vinavfx/DSINE/README.md

 1. Download and unzip the latest release from [here](https://drive.google.com/file/d/14rA6bm_e9Fff557myRpjiJ9oXP4ltHoS/view?usp=drive_link).
 2. Copy the extracted Cattery folder to .nuke or your plugins path.
-3. In the toolbar, choose Cattery > Update or simply restart Nuke.

 ## Compilie (optional)
 ```sh